KTRQ

-KTRQ is an FM radio station broadcasting on 102.3 FM, licensed to Colt, Arkansas.
+KTRQ (102.3 FM) is a radio station licensed to Colt, Arkansas.

 The station plays an oldies format, bringing back the top performing songs of the 1950s and 1960s.
-The powerful 40,000 watt FM signal makes it listenable in a three state region.
+The powerful 40,000 watt FM signal makes it listenable in a three-state region.
 Memphis, Tennessee, is the largest city in its primary coverage area.
 The station is the home of the long-running "Pig and Whistle Show" which airs Sunday nights with legendary disc jockey Alex Ward.

-KTRQ was originally a 3,000 watt station in Brinkley, Arkansas before its parent company East Arkansas Broadcasters opted to move the tower just outside Forrest City, Arkansas allowing the signal to be significantly upgraded.
+KTRQ was originally a 3,000 watt station in Brinkley, Arkansas, before its parent company, East Arkansas Broadcasters, opted to move the tower just outside Forrest City, Arkansas, allowing the signal to be significantly upgraded.